ynshung/covid-19-malaysia/README.md

 Fork the project, make the modification and submit a pull request.
 You **must include a source** in your pull request to verify its credibility.
 If you don't know how to make modification, feel free to create a new issue.

-The currently maintained data are [covid-19-malaysia.csv](covid-19-malaysia.csv), [covid-19-my-states-cases.csv](covid-19-my-states-cases.csv) and [covid-19-my-death-cases.csv](death-cases/covid-19-my-death-cases.csv).
+The currently maintained data are [covid-19-malaysia.csv](covid-19-malaysia.csv) and [covid-19-my-states-cases.csv](covid-19-my-states-cases.csv).

 ## Source
-Currently MOH does not provide a platform that provides full comprehensive data on the COVID-19 cases in Malaysia.
+Currently MOH does not provide a platform that provides full comprehensive dataset on the COVID-19 cases in Malaysia.

 Data are retrieved mainly from [Desk of DG](https://kpkesihatan.com/).
 While other data or data in the early stage are retrieved form multiple sources including:
 * [MOH Facebook Page](https://www.facebook.com/kementeriankesihatanmalaysia/)